hsuonsivu/hsupublic/3d-models/README.md

 so that locking sticks are on the bed, and on moving bed printers bed moves in direction of locking sticks to avoid falling over.

-To save filament printing time, default is to make the thing with various cutouts.
+To save filament and printing time, default is to make the thing with various cutouts.

 Locking mechanism uses locking sticks, when pushed in, they push